escapin/bayesianNetworks/README.md

 time.

-As the sensors in the room provide samples in various format and with a different timestamps, to collect data in a coherent way we have performed the following steps:
+As the sensors in the room provide samples in various format and with a different timestamps, to collect data consistently we have performed the following steps:

 1. We have defined a timeline **T** of timestamps based on when a new